Skip to main content

 Our Voice Therapy Approach

-Our voice therapy approach is grounded in clinical research and evidence-based practice.
-We use techniques proven effective through peer-reviewed studies, including Resonant Voice Therapy for muscle tension dysphonia, Vocal Function Exercises for vocal strengthening, and Semi-Occluded Vocal Tract exercises for balanced voice production.
-Each technique is selected specifically for your voice challenge, professional demands, and treatment goals.
+Sacha uses techniques proven in clinical research: Resonant Voice Therapy for muscle tension, Vocal Function Exercises for strengthening, and Semi-Occluded Vocal Tract exercises for balanced voice production.
+Each technique matches your specific voice challenge.

 Who Benefits from Voice Therapy?

-Voice therapy benefits anyone experiencing voice changes, but certain groups particularly benefit from specialized intervention.
-Teachers represent our largest professional voice user group, experiencing voice disorders at twice the rate of other professions due to sustained loud speaking, classroom noise, and limited vocal rest.
-Primary teachers, secondary educators, and university lecturers often report vocal fatigue, hoarseness by end of day, or difficulty projecting voice across large classrooms.
+Teachers are our largest patient group.
+You experience voice disorders at twice the rate of other professions due to sustained loud speaking and limited rest.
+Primary teachers, secondary educators, and lecturers often report fatigue, hoarseness by end of day, or difficulty projecting.

 01